Fate of localization features in a one-dimensional non-Hermitian flat-band lattice with quasiperiodic modulations: Model and Hamiltonian

-We utilize a local coordinate transformation to the unit cells, which rotates these lattices into a Fano defect form \cite{AE2010,Flach2014,Bodyfelt2014}.
-The rotation for our non-Hermitian system is defined by a real matrix $\hat{U}$
+We utilize a local coordinate transformation to the unit cells, which rotates these lattices into a Fano defect form \cite{Bodyfelt2014,AE2010,Flach2014}.
+The rotation for our non-Hermitian system is defined by a real matrix $\hat{U}$:

 with $\varphi_n=(p_n,f_n,c_n)^T$ being the rotated tight-binding representation of wave function of the $n$-th unit cell.
-Lastly, such local coordinate transformation also rotates the onsite perturbation.
+Additional details about $\hat{U}$ are provided in Appendix B. Lastly, such local coordinate transformation also rotates the onsite modulations.
 For the diamond chain, this gives